Keswick sits in the heart of the Lake District National Park and is considered the gate way to the northern fells.

 Take a river taxi along the River Seine to explore Paris by boat

 A river taxi along the Seine is a typically touristic thing to do but its a wonderful way to see some of the most iconic sights of Paris as you slowly float past on one of the glass topped boats.
+You can also take these boats at night and see the Paris lights.
 What can you see:

 Notre-Dame de Paris